BrickmakersGmbH/AspSecurityHeaders/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Features
 - Secure defaults for HTTP-Headers, CSP, Cookies and more
 - Opt-Out mechanism for different security controls
 - Easily configurable via `IApplicationBuilder.UseBmSecurityHeaders()` extension
   - Or use `IApplicationBuilder.UseBmApiSecurityHeaders()` for API-Projects
 - Developed and Maintained by the BRICKMAKERS Security Advisory Team
+  - Based on the widely used [NetEscapades.AspNetCore.SecurityHeaders](https://github.com/andrewlock/NetEscapades.AspNetCore.SecurityHeaders)
 - Easy integration in any project and build pipelines

 ## Installation
 First, you need to add the package source to your project.
-Alternatively, you can check the guides below on how to integrate the feed system-wide with Rider, you so don't have to repeat these steps for every new project.
+Alternatively, you can check the guides below on how to integrate the feed system-wide with Rider.
+A per-project setup is the recommended way to go, but is a little more error prone.
+However, a project setup is more secure and easier to maintain, especially when working on multiple projects.

 ### Setup per Project
 To add the feed to one specific project only, you have to create a `nuget.config` next to the